-While choosing either option would result in a life-changing amount of money, a previous lottery winner has revealed that there are some things that do not change when you win millions of dollars.
+Whether it’s $1 billion or $1.08 billion, that’s still a life-changing amount of money.
+And a previous lottery winner has revealed that there are some things that do not change when you win millions of dollars.

-According to Timothy Schultz, a podcast host and YouTuber from Iowa who won a $29m Powerball jackpot in 1999 and who recently spoke to Fox News, there is no denying that winning the lottery is “one of the most potentially life-altering things that can happen”.
+According to Timothy Schultz, a podcast host and YouTuber from Iowa who won a $29m Powerball jackpot in 1999 and who spoke to Fox News in November, there is no denying that winning the lottery is “one of the most potentially life-altering things that can happen”.

 “One minute you have one life,” and the next “your world is turned on its head,” he said.